 Total tweets for February 26th Openers

-Check back tomorrow to see the Tuesday numbers and more comparisons.
+Check back tomorrow to see the Thursday's numbers and the final weekend predictions.
 Follow @AlexBOXOFFICE on Twitter for additional updates.

 Twitter tracking history.
 (For 2009's ratio history please check here.)